Greenere/howlang/readme.md

 }
 ```

-A function is a special type of Map that accepts arguments with a default mapping option "::" that denotes the return.
+A function is a logical mapping that accepts arguments with a default mapping option "::" that denotes the default key.
 The function is by default a branching map, which means that when it is called, only the one with key that evaluates true will be set off.

 Local variables: